ponylang/pony-patterns/content/code-sharing/notifier.md

 It's important to note that the notifier pattern is fundamentally one that involves callbacks.
 And that in particular, it is about specializing actors.

-As seen in the `Timer` example from the standard library, all "reusable" logic for is part of the actor.
+As seen in the `Timer` example from the standard library, all "reusable" logic is part of the actor.
 The points where a user would want to specialize what happens, involve calling methods on the supplied "notify" object.

 For example, from our example above: